What is Learning Support Funding?

 But it is avoidable.

-Building your support provision into your organisation’s processes and policy and using scalable tools to help you evidence the support learners receive helps to create best practice procedures.
+Building your support provision into your organisation’s processes and policy, using scalable tools to help you evidence the support learners receive, helps create best practice procedures.

 Creating internal audits and testing for errors puts providers in a strong position for audit by the ESFA.

 Download our guide to learning support funding